 Caedmon is proud of its rich, engaging, and ever-evolving Afternoons@Caedmon program.
 Among the most robust in the city, we offer an array of sports, art, cooking, language, science, engineering, and music classes.
 Most classes are taught by current Caedmon teachers or professionals from outside of the school.

 Time and again, we are told by ongoing schools how confident, collaborative, and poised our alumni are.
 It is not unusual to hear former students rattling off about coding, foreign policy, basketball stats, or the latest exhibit at the Met.
 Our students go off into the world having built life-long friendships in our courtyard and hallways, armed with the everlasting inquisitiveness, curiosity, and sense of agency that is characteristic to a Montessori education.

 The Caedmon School is one of the only schools in NYC that spans the years of childhood, ages 2-10.
 While embracing the individual and allowing the child to lead and discover, students at Caedmon are also given opportunities to assume authentic leadership roles and develop an age-appropriate sophistication that is not commonly found in K-12 environments.

 Caedmon is committed to equity, diversity, and community and ensuring that all students and their families feel a sense of belonging.

+Faculty are genuinely interested in getting to know each of their students and are invested in their success.
 In our warm, down-to-earth, respectful community, status isn’t important.
 We value children as leaders and view parents as partners throughout this momentous and endearing journey toward adolescence.

 416 E. 80th Street,